-An ad hoc report may be requested for customers looking for very specific information not included on a standard report or for customers who do not wish to purchase an entire data set to obtain information.
-An example of an ad hoc report request would be a request for the average length of stay of patients admitted to the hospital with diabetes as the principal or secondary diagnosis, by year, from 2008 to 2012.
-Completed reports may be disseminated on paper, email, CD-ROM, or DVD.
+An ad hoc report may be requested by customers who do not wish to purchase an entire data set or are looking for specific information not included in a standard report.
+An example of an ad hoc report would be a request for the average length of stay of patients admitted to the hospital with diabetes as the principal or secondary diagnosis, by year, from 2008 to 2012.
+Completed reports may be disseminated on paper, email, CD, or DVD.